Terms and Conditions

 Elements (ashes etc), colour, engraving etc. will be placed at the artists’ discretion unless previously agreed and requested on the order when ordering; in this case, we will do our best but still retain artistic discretion.
 If you have agreed to or asked for something not standard then you must make a note on your order (see 3.6).
-Ring engraving is done on the inside of the band (silver) or outside of the band (gold) and in Arial font unless otherwise requested.
+Ring engraving and stamping is done on the inside of the band (silver) or outside of the band (gold) and in Arial font unless otherwise requested.

 Some features you should expect to find in our handmade jewellery include and are not limited to:

 (a) Air bubbles in resin and glass are natural and although our artists go to great effort to prevent them there may be some visible.
 This is a normal element in handmade resin and glass jewellery and air bubbles will not be classed as faults